Badgers Rats Bramble Dandelions Knotweed Weeds in Gravel Bindweed Horsetail Slugs Foxes Leather jackets

 Dense ivy ground cover forms a shelter for rats is slug heaven and the dust it collects can cause breathing problems for those with allergies.
-This article explains how to get rid of ivy.
+This article explains how to kill and get rid of ivy.

 This Gallop product is the quick and easy way I use to remove Ivy from brickwork, garden fences, trees or your garden borders.
 Clic on the amazon picture For

 information or follow the DIY tips on this page.

 Yes! in these circumstances it is;